ShimaTaku818/R-as-GIS-for-Economists/docs/VectorDataBasics.md

 ```

  -->
-As you can see `wells_sp` is a class of `SpatialPointsDataFrame`, polygons with data frame supported by the `sp` package.
+As you can see `wells_sp` is a class of `SpatialPointsDataFrame`, points with a `data.frame` supported by the `sp` package.
 The above syntax works for converting an `sf` of polygons into `SpatialPolygonsDataFrame` as well^[The function does not work for an `sf` object that consists of different geometry types (e.g., POINT and POLYGON).
 This is because `sp` objects do not allow different types of geometries in the single `sp` object.
 For example, `SpatialPointsDataFrame` consists only of points data.].

 You can revert `wells_sp` back to an `sf` object using the `st_as_sf()` function, as follows: